zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Torrie: I’ve picked Harford University.

-Carlos: The only Harford University I’ve heard of i s a degree mill.
+Carlos: The only Harford University I’ve heard of is a degree mill.

 Torrie: I’m sure it’s not the same one.
 The Harford  University I’m attending is accredited, at least I’m pretty sure it is.
 The bes t part of going to Harford is I’ll never have to attend classes on campus.
 I can do al l of my coursework online.